 - All in-person structured in-house programming continues to be paused.
-Please check out our new Digital Program Guide, which covers the months of July and August, for a variety of online programming opportunities provided free of charge.
+Please view our current Program Guide for a variety of online programming opportunities provided free of charge.

 - Furniture has been rearranged and seating made limited to accommodate social distancing.

 - Curbside pickup is still available for patrons and is the recommended way that patrons obtain library materials.

 - All items returned to the Library are placed into quarantine for 7 days.
 All items will remain checked out on patron accounts while they are in quarantine.
 There will be no late fees charged during this time, but patrons are encouraged to return their materials in a timely manner to help facilitate circulation.
 Laptops and hotspots will still be subject to late fees.

 - Newspapers are not available to browse.
 Please visit the Library’s website and browse our online resources for similar materials.

 - Toys and other manipulatives will not be available in Youth Services.

 The following services and features will be implemented during Phase 5 – Illinois Restored per the Restore Illinois Plan: